The prestigious ESMRMB - Young

 The ESMRMB announces the competition for the Young Investigator Award for the

 2017 Barcelona Meeting.
 The competition is open to young clinicians and scientists

 • Be under 35 years of age as per January 1, 2017

 • Submission of a CV to ESMRMB Office, indicating excellence

 • Submit an abstract of a Scientific Session communication as

-May 18, 2017. • Publication or submission of a full manuscript to MAGMA (“Magn Reson
+extended submission deadline on May 23, 2017, 9:00 CEST. • Publication or submission of a full manuscript to MAGMA (“Magn Reson

 Mater Phy”, the official journal of ESMRMB) in the field of the work of